Transformation Double Categories Associated to 2-Group Actions: Transformation Double Category for a 2-Group Action

 Intuitively, the transformation groupoid $\C^{(0)} \wquot \G^{(0)}$ displays the object part of the action $\hat{\Phi}$.
 The morphism part can potentially appear here also, relating local symmetry transformations which carry $x$ to the same place.
 However, as we have seen, such a relation need not exist if $\gamma \neq \gamma '$, since even though $\gamma \act x = \gamma' \act x$, there might be no natural transformation intertwining them, or none intertwining them with identities.
 Conversely, there may be more than one such natural transformation.
 This is the information about the full action $\Phi$ captured by $V(\C \wquot \G)$ which the mere groupoid $\C^{(0)} \wquot \G^{(0)}$ cannot see.

-We would next like to explicitly describe the above, to examine the structure of the transformation double groupoid $\G \wquot \G$, associated to our example of the adjoint action of a 2-group $\G$ on itself.
+We would next like to explicitly describe the above, by examining the structure of the transformation double groupoid $\G \wquot \G$, associated to our example of the adjoint action of a 2-group $\G$ on itself.